Blohm & Voss P 170: Design

 The layout was unusual, with two of the three engines mounted on the wingtips of the straight untapered shoulder-mounted wing.
 To balance so much weight ahead of the wing, the crew were moved as far aft as possible in the cylindrical fuselage to a tandem cockpit just ahead of the tailplane.
-The outer engines nacelles were each fitted with a small tail fin and rudder.
+The outer engine nacelles were each fitted with a small tail fin and rudder.
 The outboard location distributed the aircraft weight across the span, reducing the stress loads and weight of the wing structure.
 Steel was to be used extensively throughout its construction, with wooden control surfaces.

 The main undercarriage comprised three identical retractable units just behind each engine and retracting up underneath the main fuel tanks.
 A single relatively large tailwheel retracted up behind the cockpit.

-Three variants were proposed but none were built.